 We shall note λ_0 the unique solution of this equation, which is now history independent: λ_0 is a function of the materials constants only.
-Thanks to this result, the asymptotic study of a closed crack will be greatly simplified because Eqs.
-(4) and (6) are no longer self-referencing: λ , as determined from Eq.
-(6), should simply be put into Eq.
-(4).
+Thanks to this result, the asymptotic study of a closed crack will be greatly simplified because equations (4) and (6) are no longer self-referencing: λ , as determined from equation (6), should simply be put into equation (4).
 The location of stick and slip zones along the interface, and the stress intensity factor C, however, remain history dependent.

-2.1.
-The stress is less singular than $r^{-1/2}$
+2.1 The stress is less singular than $r^{-\frac{1}{2}}$

-If the lips are slipping $(\dot{s}(x{tip}^-)\neq 0)$, the expansion of the stress near the tip of a closed crack reads (Dundurs and Comninou, 1979):
+If the lips are slipping $(\dot{s}(x{tip}) \neq 0)$, the expansion of the stress near the tip of a closed crack reads (DUNDURS and COMNINOU, 1979):